IsmaelMasharo/IsmaelMasharo.github.io/src/stories/boardgame_ratings.md

 toc: true
 ---

-# Predicting Board Games Ratings
+# Predicting Board Game Ratings

 The following analysis uses the data provided by the [#TidyTuesday](https://github.com/rfordatascience/tidytuesday) social data project.
 The main focus here is to explain the steps behind my analysis of the provided data.

 The [dataset](https://github.com/rfordatascience/tidytuesday/tree/master/data/2019/2019-03-12) contains details about Board Games including crowd-sourced ratings.
 Assuming that ratings are important for a Board Game, let's say to be profitable, the analysis aims to predict ratings by developing a machine learning model using R.

 Since the outcome variable is provided and it takes a continuous value the problem will be framed as a **supervised learning regression model**.

+---

 ## Data Understanding